ThiagoBfim/java-certification/main/src/main/java/org/bomfim/chapter11/docs/Notes.md

         Try-with-resources does not requires catch or finally blocks.
         Only objects that implements AutoCloseable or Closeable can use the try-with-resources.

-**Be careful with elements that is used after the try-with-resources.**
+**Be careful with elements that are used after the try-with-resources.**

 ```
 var writer = Files.newBufferedWriter("path");